 You have chosen to do business with us, and we are committed to honoring that relationship with great care.
 We believe that your privacy should not be compromised.
 The confidentiality and protection of customer information is one of our fundamental responsibilities.
 At the same time, we want to offer you the array of products and services you need to accomplish your goals.
-For more information, click here to download a copy of our Privacy Notice, describing what Meredith Village Savings Bank does with your personal information.
+For more information, click here to download a copy of our Privacy Notice, describing what MVSB does with your personal information.

 We take your privacy and security seriously at MVSB and have implemented vigorous internal security measures to protect your personal and account information while banking at our branches, over the phone and via the web.
 With keystroke loggers, virus attacks and phishing scams becoming increasingly prevalent, your vigilance and cooperation is also imperative in ensuring your security online.

 In the expandable menus below, you will find information about security controls as well as tips for making your online experience as safe as possible.

 Preserving your trust is our top priority.
 Therefore, we want you to understand what information we collect, how we use and how we protect it.
 To learn more, review our Privacy Notice.

 MVSB will never call, email or text you to request your usernames, passwords, account numbers or other secure information.
 If you receive an unsolicited message or call claiming to be from MVSB or, if for any reason you are not sure if a message you received was sent from MVSB, please do not click on any links or attachments and contact us to verify that the communication is authentic.
 Do not provide your login credentials in response to any request online, by phone or in person.
 Providing this information may allow a criminal to access your account(s).